 Simple Mechanical Devices

 An easy place to see physics in action is with a simple lever – most easily observed at a park.
 Levers come in three flavors, each with varying fulcrum locations.
-They serve to magnify force, lessening the weight of an object on the opposing end.
+They serve to magnify force, lessening the effort needed to move an object on the opposing end.
 A simple “see-saw” at a park consists of a lever (the locations for sitting) and the fulcrum (placed in the middle).
 The two opposing forces counterbalance each other, creating a smooth ride through the air.
 At the same park you'll see a slide, a device that combines the stairs going up with the slide going down, both examples of inclined planes.
 The inclined plane eases the effort of climbing by spreading it over a longer distance.
 The smooth slide returns you gently to earth, slowing the influence of gravity just enough to make it fun.

 The transportation industry is no stranger to the manipulation of everyday physics.
 Cars and trains utilize the wheel, which provides a smooth, steady motion.
 Newton's laws of motion are at work as mechanical force and acceleration, action, reaction and inertia.
 Airplanes take it one step further, allowing lift as well as forward momentum.
 They manipulate physics – much like birds – by creating lift through wing shape as well as the wing’s angle – both of which serve to alter airflow.

-Even when reading this sentence, physics is at work.
-The eyes evolved in many species – through several examples of convergent evolution – manipulating the electromagnetic spectrum.
-The ears hear “sounds,” which occur through the alteration of air molecules.
-Albeit less understood, quantum physics exists within everything.
-This world lacks the fundamental set of rules by which nature behaves and instead acts in a much more random manner.
-Every day, for example, plants break down sunlight and absorb water and carbon dioxide, creating glucose and releasing oxygen as a byproduct.
+Even as you read this sentence, physics is at work.
+The eyes evolved in many species – through several examples of convergent evolution – harnessing the electromagnetic spectrum.
+The ears hear sounds which occur through the movement of air molecules.
+And the chemistry that drives all of biology depend on the physics of energy and molecules.
+Every day, for example, plants absorb sunlight, water and carbon dioxide, creating glucose and releasing oxygen as a byproduct.